-The remainder of this paper is structured as follows.
-Section~\ref{sec2} introduces the basic construction of GAMs using a spline basis expansion with natural cubic splines.
-Section~\ref{sec:mixgprior} describes mixtures of g-priors for BMS under a unified framework, and compares the mixture priors for estimation of GAMs by interpreting them as penalty functions for nonparametric regression.
-In Section~\ref{sec:knotprior}, we categorize the available prior distributions on knots into three different strategies for the BMS-based approaches.
-In Section~\ref{sec:sims}, comprehensive simulation and numerical studies are performed to determine the best prior distribution and to compare the BMS-based approaches with their Bayesian competitors for GAM estimation.
-Section~\ref{sec:realdata} demonstrates the application of the BMS-based method to the Pima diabetes dataset.
-Lastly, Section~\ref{sec:discussion} concludes the study with a discussion.
-The supplementary material includes proofs of the propositions, additional simulation studies, and instructions for installing our R package.
+The remainder of this paper is organized as follows.
+Section~\ref{sec2} introduces the construction of GAMs using spline basis expansion with natural cubic splines.
+Section~\ref{sec:mixgprior} discusses mixtures of g-priors for BMS within a unified framework and compares these priors for GAM estimation, interpreting them as penalty functions for nonparametric regression.
+Section~\ref{sec:knotprior} categorizes prior distributions for knots into three strategies and evaluates their effectiveness for BMS-based approaches.
+Section~\ref{sec:sims} presents comprehensive simulations and numerical studies to identify the best prior distribution and compare BMS-based methods with other approaches for GAM estimation.
+Section~\ref{sec:realdata} applies the BMS-based method to the Pima diabetes dataset.
+Finally, Section~\ref{sec:discussion} concludes the study with a discussion.
+Supplementary material includes proofs of propositions, additional simulation studies, and instructions for installing the R package.